ocaml/opam-repository/governance/policies/archiving.md

 # opam Repository Archiving Policy

+## Summary

+To remain in the primary opam repository, a package version must:

+  - Have available sources
+  - Be installable (but not necessarily pass tests)
+    - on at least one supported platform
+    - with at least one recent compiler (currently, meaning 4.08+)
+  - Be marked as a maintained version, e.g. by using `x-maintenance-intent:
+    ["(latest)"]` to mark the latest version as maintained.
+(Other values are
+    possible: see below)

+Package versions which don't meet these criteria and are not dependencies of anything meeting these criteria will be periodically archived, removing them from the primary opam repo.

+The full policy, including the precise criteria, the archiving process, and how package versions may be marked maintained, is detailed below.

 ## Terminology

 - The primary opam repository, (referred to here as the "primary repo") is located at [ocaml/opam-repository](https://github.com/ocaml/opam-repository).
 The primary repo is curated to ensure that compatible packages are co-installable on as many supported platforms as possible, and it is the default package repository.